 5. Set up a double boiler to kill the salmonella in the meringue.
 On the bottom, place a saucepan filled with water over the stove.
-On the top, place a bowl filled with egg whites, remaining granulated sugar, remaining salt, and cream of tartar.
+On the top, place the bowl of an electric mixer filled with egg whites, remaining granulated sugar, remaining salt, and cream of tartar.

 6. Cook slowly, stirring constantly, until the sugar dissolves, and it reaches a temperature of 160 degrees F.

-7. Transfer the cooked meringue to the bowl of an electric mixer, add marshmallow fluff, and whip it until stiff peaks form.
+7. Transfer the bowl with the cooked meringue to the mixer, add marshmallow fluff, and whip it until stiff peaks form.

 8. Fold half of the marshmallow meringue into chocolate mixture (there should be streaks of the meringue throughout the batter), and spoon over crumb mixture in each liner.